GatorSense/journal_club/Fall_2024/readme.md

 ## Papers

-In the [papers file](papers.md), you'll find a collection of papers discussed in our journal club meetings during Spring 2024.
+In the [papers file](papers.md), you'll find a collection of papers discussed in our journal club meetings during Fall 2024.
 Each week, we'll upload the link/references to the paper that will be discussed during the upcoming meeting.

 ## Meeting Notes